-This section describes how Corda Enterprise nodes perform on, and can take advantage of, different host configurations, whether Virtual Machines or dedicated hardware, and how you might adjust the configuration and hosting of the node to influence the performance, based on the benchmarking experience of R3.
+In addition it describes how Corda Enterprise performs, and can take advantage of, different host configurations whether Virtual Machines or dedicated hardware, and how you might adjust the configuration and hosting of the node to influence the performance based on the benchmarking experience of R3 on Corda Enterprise 3.

 It is expected that users should test their own configurations with the networks, hosts, CorDapps, business flows and loads associated with their deployments.
 The numbers here are for a limited set of scenarios and represent what was achieved with the test setup and the sample flows we use in our benchmarking.
 These numbers should be treated as an approximate guide only and actual performance of your CorDapp will depend on many factors.
-We intend to make those flows and other elements of our performance testing tool set available in an upcoming point release to help calibrate infrastructure configurations and to help stress CorDapps through generated load.
+Those flows and other elements of our performance testing tool set are now available as part of this release to help calibrate infrastructure configurations and to help stress CorDapps through generated load.
+See the Introduction here.

-The numbers in the high level comparison chart below were achieved on Microsoft Azure virtual machines (VM), running against a Microsoft SQL Server database.
+For comparing Corda Enterprise performance with differing node memory and CPU configurations, the numbers in the high level comparison chart of Figure 3 were achieved using Corda Enterprise 3.0 on Microsoft Azure virtual machines (VM), running against a Microsoft SQL Server database.
 Each node had their own instance of the database running on a separate VM from the node, with minimal latency between the node VM and the database server VM.

 The y-axis represents the number of flows completing per second, which we call Transactions Per Second (TPS) for simplicity although the actual number of Corda transactions per flow completing varies depending on the type of flow.
 The x-axis represents the performance with varying numbers of CPU cores configured for the VMs.
 Each bar indicates the performance of a particular type of flow and with a particular high-level node (or nodes) configuration as depicted by the bar colour.